 We hope this home inspection guide helps!
 Let’s keep learning.

 Next to the appraisal, home inspection can be the most harrowing part of the home selling process.
-Hopefully, this home inspection guide has demystified it a bit, but definitely keep a pro by your side.
+Hopefully, this home inspection guide has demystified the process a bit so you know exactly what to expect, but definitely keep a pro by your side.
 An ounce of prevention is worth a pound of cure, and we know how to maximize your results while keeping costs (and stress) as low as possible.